A Mechanistic Analysis of Transformers for Dynamical Systems: Theory and Methods

 \subsection{Problem formulation}

 We consider autonomous continuous-time dynamical systems of the form

-where $f: \mathbb{R}^d \rightarrow \mathbb{R}^d$ defines the system dynamics.
-Throughout this work, moving from linear systems, we focus on canonical nonlinear systems exhibiting a range of properties, including multiple fixed points, limit cycles, bifurcation behavior, and parameter-dependent behavior.
-Our representative examples include the Van der Pol oscillator, reaction diffusion PDEs, and the Navier-Stokes equations.
+where $f:\mathbb{R}^{d_s}\to\mathbb{R}^{d_s}$ defines the system dynamics and $d_s$ is the full state dimension.
+Throughout this work, we focus on canonical dynamical systems exhibiting a range of properties, including limit cycles, parameter-dependent behavior, and partial-observation regimes.
+Our representative examples include the Van der Pol oscillator, reaction--diffusion PDEs, and the Navier--Stokes equations.
+We reserve problem-specific symbols for the physical variables of each example: for instance, $x(t)$ denotes displacement in the oscillator examples, $u(x,t)$ denotes the scalar Chafee-Infante field, and $\mathbf{v}(x,y,t)$ denotes the Navier--Stokes velocity field.